ClementFlipo/Wikifab-English-Texts/Wikifab-About.md

 __NOTOC__
 <div class="alert alert-info">
 This document is under development.
 Please share your feedback with us and help us improve.
-Join to be a part of our conversation join us in our [http://feedback.wikifab.org chat room].
+To be a part of our conversation join us in our [http://feedback.wikifab.org chat room].
 </div>
 <div class="row">
 <div class="col-md-4 col-sm-12 col-xs-12 static-pages-menu">